Metabolism and Weight Loss: What You Need to KnowArticle posted in: Diet & Nutrition

 Here’s the hard truth: Most of those “eat anything” friends don’t have a magical, hyper-fast metabolism that keeps them so trim.
 About 96 percent of us fall into a “normal” range for natural metabolism.
 Our weight gain is influenced much more by how much we eat and exercise.

 But that doesn’t mean your metabolism isn’t important—quite the opposite, in fact!
 Your personal metabolic factors are crucial for figuring out the right calories and foods for your weight loss goals.
-That’s why the new personalized programs from Nutrisystem take your personal metabolism into account to create a diet that is unique and tailored to YOU.
+That’s why the our new personalized program, Uniquely Yours Max+ from Nutrisystem take your personal metabolism into account to create a diet that is unique and tailored to YOU.

 So…what exactly is metabolism?